Windows OS

 Linux desktop in WSL2

-With WSL2 it's possible to install and run a Linux desktop environment (XFCE).
-A tutorial on how to implement that, can be found here.
+With WSL2 it's possible to install and run a Linux desktop environment (XFCE)

 Windows Updates